 IMPORTANT NOTES BEFORE APPLYING

-Sloan (Course 15): Classes that require Sloan Course Bidding are not available to ASP students.
-They appear in the Subject Listing with the "You must pre-register and participate in Sloan's Course Bidding to take this subject."
+- Sloan (Course 15): Sloan School of Management classes that require Sloan Course Bidding are not available to any ASP fellows.
+They appear in the Subject Listing with this icon once the catalog is released for the semester.
+This applies to most Sloan classes.

 Permission of Instructor: The Advanced Study Program will seek approval for classes whose prerequisites include “Permission of Instructor.”
 ASP applicants should not contact the instructor.